Eghosa Asemota Agbonifo: Personal life

-Agbonifo lives in Benin, Edo State but most times shuttle Lagos.
-He is married to Mrs. Oshiolene Agbonifo and they are blessed with three children, two girls- Osamagbe and Osazemen while Eghosasere Michael is his son.
+Agbonifo lives in Benin, Edo State but frequently shuttles between there and Lagos.
+He is married to Oshiolene Agbonifo and have three children; two daughters and a son.
 He is also an avid enthusiast of Chelsea Football Club in London, United Kingdom.

-Awards and Membership
+Awards and membership

 Agbonifo is a member of Lions Club International, Benin Club, and the National Association of Seadogs Pyrate Confraternity.

 He was awarded as one of the top 20 fashionistas in Nigeria.